Constantin-Hentgen/Text-Parser/README.md

-# text-analyzer
+# Text Parser

-That python program is made to analyze a .txt file and tell you the letters' and words' frequency.
-This script will allow a powerful optimization of a keyboard layout.
+That python program is made to analyze a .txt file and tell you the letters and words frequency.
+This script will allow a powerful optimization of a keyboard layout and at the same time a better understanding of our languages and use of keyboards.

-Example of application : you're a French native but you also chat a lot in English and code in JavaScript, so you drop a .txt file into the programm with 40% of French, 40% of JavaScript code and 20% of English.
+Example of application :

+You're a French native but you also chat a lot in English and code in JavaScript, so you drop a .txt file into the programm with 40% of French, 40% of JavaScript code and 20% of English.
 By using this script you will have the required metrics to build or edit your perfect keyboard layout (and even a keyboard map probably).

-☞ To see what I'm doing or going to do you can check the project page linked to this repository.